-5 Conclusion and Discussion
+5. Conclusion and Discussion

-Based on the data of the China Household Finance Survey (CHFS) in 2013, 2015 and 2017, combined with the data of the Digital Financial Inclusion Index, the Statistical Yearbook and the China Household Tracking Survey (CFPS), this paper establishes a Probit panel random effect model, and empirically tests the data of the Digital Inclusive Financial Inclusion Index.
-How Incentive Finance Affects Household Formal Credit Access.
+Based on the data of the China Household Finance Survey (CHFS) in 2013, 2015 and 2017, combined with the data of the Digital Financial Inclusion Index, the Statistical Yearbook and the China Household Tracking Survey (CFPS), this paper establishes a Probit panel random effect model, and empirically tests the data of the Digital Inclusive Financial Inclusion Index to explore how incentive finance affects households' formal credit access.